 The bracts also clearly distinguish it from the hop hornbeam

 .
 The fruit bracts of C. orientalis

 are not three-lobed.
-It seems most likely that that this is the form of common hornbeam called 'asplenifolia'.
+It seems most likely that this is the form of common hornbeam called 'Asplenifolia'.
 The other cut-leaved hornbeams C. betulus

-'quercifolia' both have smaller leaves than the species.
-It is a very rare form not listed in most reference sources.
+'Quercifolia' both have smaller leaves than the species.
+This is a very rare form not listed in most reference sources.
 It is described in the RHS dictionary of Gardening, but is not mentioned in the Hillier Manual of Trees and Shrubs.
-It is an attractive tree with some amazing examples of self-grafted branches.
-This is quite common in some species and is called inosculation - Wikipedia has a description and lots of photos.
-The Botanic Gardens tree produces very good autumn colours.
-It was nominated for a regional tree of the year in 2019.
+This is an attractive tree with some amazing examples of self-grafted branches, quite common in some species and called inosculation - Wikipedia has a description and lots of photos.
+Our Botanic Gardens tree produces very good autumn colours.
+It was nominated for a regional Tree of the Year in 2019.